 Don’t gamble – do a reseal.
 Plan on spending weekend and a few hundred dollars to pull the engine, take it apart, and have a look at what’s inside.
 You get peace of mind from having fresh gaskets, belts, and timing, and you can check out the internals.

 Some of these used engines are more common than others, but the only real limitations are your wallet and your imagination.
-Without further ado let’s dive in to some of the best used engines available, broken down by country of origin.
+Consider how swaps work though – can you swap a gasoline rig with a diesel engine easily?
+Can this engine fit in that body?
+Will this engine or transmission mate together nicely?
+Are diesel engines a better choice?
+Ask yourself all these questions before jumping into a complicated swap job!
+Anyway, without further ado let’s dive in to some of the best used engines available, broken down by country of origin.

 Used Engines for Patriots

 Okay, we all know the LS is the king of used engines, but it’s an unspoken rule that if you mention engine swaps you have to mention the LS – so let’s get it over with.
 Now the stuff of internet memery, the LS swap began as the most economical way to get a light and reliable V8 into a small space.

 That’s why builders of the 240sx, FD RX7, and all kinds of custom applications have used engines from the LS family – they’re all durable, well-built, and cheap to modify.